Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 Rwanda: With the smallest spatial area and the most developed infrastructure, Rwanda is the easiest country to visit quickly, making a gorilla trek here a feasible four-night extension to other countries in East Africa.

-Uganda: While Uganda can technically be visited in four nights as well, its longer distances—to say nothing of its landscapes and safari parks—do merit a longer time investment.
+Uganda: While Uganda can technically be visited in four nights as well, its longer distances—to say nothing of its landscapes and safari parks—do merit a more prolonged time investment.

 The Republic of the Congo: A visit to Odzala National Park is the most logistically complex option for gorilla trekking.
 International flights to Brazzaville must be timed to match with light aircraft flights into Odzala, and trips to this region are rarely fewer than seven nights.
 Daily flights between Brazzaville and Johannesburg make South Africa an excellent match for a luxurious combination with the Republic of the Congo.